-- 1. Shirts that expose front, back and/or side torsos

-- 2. No sweatpants of any kind

-- 3. Any print/logo representing another brand or with any other writing

-- 4. No shorts or any kind including pants shorter than knees

-- 5. Baseball hats and visors

-- 6. Biking Shorts or Spandex

-- 7. No Sunglasses inside of the building
+- 1. Shirts that expose front, back and/or side of your torsos. - 2.
+No clothing bottom made from sweatpants material.
+(Which includes but no limited but not limited to: joggers, track pants, sweatpants, pajamas). - 3.
+Any print/logo representing another brand or with any other writing. - 4.
+No shorts or any kind including pants shorter than knee(s). - 5.
+No sport headwear including Baseball hats and visors. - 6.
+No Sunglasses inside of the building. - 7.
+No bedroom slippers, no shoes with holes, slits and/or made of soft/rubber materials, no crocs or croc-like shoes.
+No Ugg slip ons.

-We recommend you always have a change of clothes available, any questions about the dress code please see a staff member for clarification.
+\\We recommend you always have a change of clothes available, any questions about the dress code please see a staff member for clarification.